 - Remove the plastic cap from the vial and wipe the rubber stopper of the vial with an alcohol wipe.
 Allow the rubber stopper to dry.

 - Completely remove the backing from the vial adapter package by peeling back the lid.
 Do not remove the vial adapter from the package or touch the inside of the package of the adapter.

-- Keeping the vial on a flat surface, hold the vial adapter package with one hand, and using the other hand, place the vial adapter over the vial.
+- Place the vial on a flat surface and use one hand to hold the vial steady.
+Use the other hand to place the vial adapter over the vial.
 Place the adapter spike directly above the center of the rubber stopper and push the adapter straight down until the spike punctures the center of the vial stopper and is fully inserted.